Creating a Family With the Ideal Egg Donor

 Step 2 of the Egg Donation Process: Egg Donor Screenings

 As part of the donor egg process, your chosen egg donor will need to undergo a number of screenings along with a legal review.
 WCED will contact your physician and provide the donor information on your behalf.
-Then all of the medical, psychological and genetic screenings can be scheduled.
+Then all the medical, psychological and genetic screenings can be scheduled.
 These include:

 - A psychological evaluation.
 The donor will be asked to speak with a psychologist to make sure she fully understands the benefits and risks of egg donation and has proper motivations for becoming a donor.